Dates

 signing the Registration Form, you indicate that you have read, understood

-and will abide by these guidelines
+and will abide by these guidelines throughout your stay at the site.

 - You must use common sense at all times.